-Martha founded the charity and is the co-founder and managing director of Love Zimbabwe Fair Trade company (CIC).
+Martha founded the charity and is the managing director of Love Zimbabwe Fair Trade company (CIC).
 Martha was born in Harare, Zimbabwe and left the country in January 2001 due to economic hardships.
 She left behind two sons, working voluntarily to establish the charity since January 2001.
 She has helped set up 15 Fair trade workers’ co-operatives in Zimbabwe and linked a variety of social groups in Zimbabwe with similar groups in Wales.
 She educates people in Zimbabwe and Wales about Fair trade and self-sustainability.
 Martha lives in Abergavenny, Wales, with her husband, David Holman, who assists with both the trading company and the charity.

 Pauline McKenna – Chairperson

 Pauline was born, educated and married in Zimbabwe, leaving with her husband and four children in 1986 for a brief sojourn in Port Elizabeth in South Africa before settling in Surrey in the UK in 1988.
 Since coming to the UK she has worked as an administrator and PA for the French waste management company, SITA, and now in the HR department of Compass Group PLC, the global food services company.
 She has a strong affection and deep concern for the country of her birth, and became interested in Love Zimbabwe through her sister, Claire Neylan.
 She is now a committed trustee and involved in helping to raise funds for the Love Zimbabwe charity.